Luke-SNAW/Luke-SNAW.github.io/vault/dev.program-languages.expressive-limitations-of-oop.md

 - a car _is-a_ vehicle, and
 - a car _has-a_ shift lever.

 That’s it.
-This is not enough to encode the richness of our knowledge about a domain.[^4] Expertise researchers have also discovered this; classification trees are simply insufficient to express knowledge, and if we try, we end up with complicated ontologies that have long since lost any disceranble connection to the original problem.
+This is not enough to encode the richness of our knowledge about a domain.[^4] Expertise researchers have also discovered this; classification trees are simply insufficient to express knowledge, and if we try, we end up with complicated ontologies that have long since lost any discernable connection to the original problem.

 [^4]: Imagine trying to express “the service plug is used only when the vehicle is subject to high voltage” using those two relationships.
 You’re likely to end up with confusing artifacts like a `ServicePluggable` which is-a vehicle!